Did you know that companies are claiming up to 33% of their research and development expenditure back as a tax credit?

 Case Study - 3D Mapping Company

-Following our initial meeting in June 2019, our R&D sector specialists spend a couple of afternoons with the development team trying to understand the different types of products.
-By taking the time to talk to the employees and do a workshop at the business, we were able to identify an extensive list of potential projects that could qualify for the R&D tax scheme.
+Following our initial meeting in June 2019, our R&D sector specialists spent a couple of afternoons with the development team trying to understand the different R&D projects.
+By taking the time to talk to the team members and do a workshop at the business premises, we were able to identify an extensive list of potential projects that could qualify for the R&D tax scheme.

-We then returned to home base and began collating our findings into a detailed report that systematically explained each project the 3D Mapping Company was doing, and why it is innovative and qualifies for R&D tax relief.
-Liaising with our accountants, we were able to calculate a sizable financial package for the company.
-We then presented it to the client.
+We then began collating our findings into a detailed report that systematically explained each project the 3D Mapping Company was doing, and why it was innovative and qualified for R&D tax relief.
+We finished calculating the sizable financial package for the company and presented it to our client.
 Once the 3D Mapping Company was satisfied with the report, we submitted all the details to HMRC.

-Within six weeks, HMRC had processed the claim, and the company received the tax credit of £500k by bank transfer only a few days later.
-With no further questions asked.
+Within six weeks, HMRC had processed the claim, and the company received the tax credit of £500,000 by bank transfer only a few days later, with no further questions asked.